Satrikh

 Satrikh is a town and a nagar panchayat in Barabanki district in the Indian state of Uttar Pradesh.
-Satrikh is also known as Sulaimanabad after the name of Saiyed Salar Sulaiman, the nephew of Ghazi Saiyed Salar Dawood.

 Geography

 Demographics

 As per the 2011 Census, Satrikh has a population of 12,107 of which 6,368 are male and 5,739 are female.
 The town has a literacy rate of 56.29%, lower than state average of 67.68%.
 Male literacy is 62.02% while female literacy is 50.00%.
 In Satrikh, 15.41% of the population is under six years of age.

 Legend

 Ramayan Era

 It is said that in ancient times Satrikh was a part of a kingdom ruled by Suryavanshi king.
 King Dashrath and his famous son Ram were part of this dynasty.
 Guru Vashisht was their Kulguru, and he preached and taught the young princes of the dynasty at Satrikh, which was initially known as Saptrishi.

 History

 The Muslims made their first settlement at Satrikh, in 421 AD. / 1030 AD Ghazi Saiyyed Salar Sahu or Saiyed Salar Dawood or Sahu Bin Ataullah Alavi or Salar Sahu (Persian: غازى سيد سالار ساھو) was commander in the army of Sultan Mahmud Ghaznavi who came to the Indian subcontinent in the early 11th century.
 Salar Sahu was a descendant of Ali.
 His father's name was Tahir Ataullah, and his son was Ghazi Saiyyad Salar Masud.
 He had two brothers.
 One was Syed Maroofuddin Ghazi.
 He was probably a brother-in-law of the Sultan, purportedly married to the latter's sister, Sitr-i-Mu'alla.
 He came to India along with Sultan Mahmud Ghaznavi as his army commander.
 He died and is buried in Satrikh.